Backup/DR Services

 Connect Availability Zone(s)

-The first step is connecting to an AZ which can be a Xi AZ or another PC.
-NOTE: As of 5.11 you will need at least 2 PCs deployed (1 for each site).
+The first step is connecting to an AZ which can be a another on-premises AZ or in the cloud on NC2.

 In PC, search for ‘Availability Zones’ or navigate to ‘Administration’ -> ‘Availability Zones’: